fbpx

 • What expenses qualify?

-"Qualified expense" means tuition and fees at a private school accredited by the State Board of Education or another accrediting association, which includes the Oklahoma Private School Accrediting Commission (OPSAC) and any OPSAC-recognized accrediting associations.
-Fees include enrollment, registration, or application fees; textbook fees; technology fees; activity fees; testing and assessment fees; and fees paid for school uniforms if paid directly to the school.
+Eligible fees may include enrollment, registration, or application fees; textbook fees; technology fees; activity fees; testing and assessment fees; and fees paid for school uniforms if paid directly to the school.

 • What if I have more than one child who is eligible for the credit?

 In the case of having multiple eligible students, the taxpayer may receive the tax credit for each eligible student.
-For example, if the federal AGI of the household where the students reside is less than $75,000, the taxpayer may qualify for up to $7,500 per year per eligible student.
-All eligible students in the household can be entered on a single application.
+For example, if the federal Adjusted Gross Income (AGI) of the parent or legal guardian of the student is $75,000 or less, the Taxpayer may qualify for up to $7,500 per year per eligible student.
+It is important to note that separate Enrollment Verification Form numbers are required for each student.

 • What is Family Adjusted Gross Income (AGI)?